Team Building Quickstart Guide

 Spectator: Select this option if you can’t start your dinner early and you have a lot of smokers.
 You’ll need to have the dining tables set up in a room with a stage, risers or dance floor so that dinner service can continue throughout the entertainment.
 Some options include stand-up comedy, dinner theatre, musical theatre, magician, musical performance, tropical review for beach BBQ, polo.

-Option 1: Early Cocktail Hour
+Option 1: Early Reception

 2:30 or 3:00 Finish business meeting